 Some spinal deformities are congenital and diagnosed at birth.
 These congenital spine deformities usually develop in utero.
 Learn more about the pediatric medical care available for children with congenital spine conditions.

 Spinal deformities may have different characteristics and physical appearances.
 Spinal deformity symptoms can vary as well.
 Not all spinal deformity symptoms are the same for every person.
 Some people may experience severe pain while others may experience weakness or numbness.
 Common spinal deformity symptoms include:

 Spinal deformities are diagnosed by using x-ray images to get a better understanding of the shape of your spine.
 Depending on your pain and discomfort, our specialists may conduct multiple imaging tests to help determine a diagnosis.

-At Banner Health, our spine specialists focus on non-surgical treatment options as the first approach.
+At Banner Brain & Spine, our spine specialists focus on non-surgical treatment options as the first approach.
 Non-surgical options can include pain medication, physical therapy and bracing.
 If non-surgical options are not effective, surgery may be the next step in the treatment process.